“Portrait of a Woman” by Piero del Pollaiuolo

 Detail of the head showcasing his intricate detail with the jewelry and hair.
 Image Source.

-Portrait of a Woman” is currently in the collections of the Metropolitan Museum of Art in New York City, in the United States.
+Portrait of a Woman” is currently on display at the Metropolitan Museum of Art in New York City, in the United States.

 For more on Piero del Pollaiuolo, please visit his short biography here.